Why I Created AwareFlow

 For Partners and Families

 I'll be honest: AwareFlow has been working for months.
-The detection is real.
+The awareness engine is real.
 The privacy architecture is real.
 The patent is filed.
 But I kept finding reasons not to ship it.

 The sensitivity slider needed one more adjustment.
 The copy wasn't gentle enough.
 The insights screen needed another pass.
 I told myself I was improving the app.
 The truth is, I was afraid.